sifat-99/Heliverse_Client/README.md

 1. Clone this repository.
 2. Navigate to the `frontend` directory.
 3. Install dependencies using `npm install`.
-4. Start the development server using `npm start`.
+4. Start the development server using `npm run dev`.

 ### Backend
 1. Navigate to the `backend` directory.
 2. Install dependencies using `npm install`.
 3. Set up your MongoDB database and provide the connection URI in a `.env` file.
-4. Start the server using `npm start`.
+4. Start the server using `nodemon index.js`.

 ## Live Link